Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Background on optimal transport and Wasserstein barycenter

 \end{definition}

-A WB $\mu$ exists in generality and, if one of the $\nu^{(m)}$ vanishes on all Borel subsets of Hausdorff dimension $dim(\Omega)-1$, then it is also unique \cite{Carlier}.
-If the measures are discrete, then uniqueness is no longer ensured in general.
+Informally, a WB $ \mu$ is a measure such that the total cost for transporting from $ \mu$ to all $\nu^{(m)}$ is minimal concerning the quadratic Wasserstein distance.
+A WB $\mu$ exists in generality and, if one of the $\nu^{(m)}$ vanishes on all Borel subsets of Hausdorff dimension $d-1$, then it is also unique \cite{Carlier}.